 With its seductive blend of cultures, balmy evenings and architectural marvels, Seville is among our favourite spots for a short break.
 Andalucía’s capital is well known for its innovative tapas bars and flamboyant flamenco displays but how do you avoid the tourist traps?
 Let us introduce you to a passionate local guide who will lead you to a little spot they’ve known about for years.

-Food is such an integral part of any holiday these days and at the indoor Triana market taste local meats, cheeses and fruit before enjoying a glass of tinto de verano (a chilled mix of red wine and fizzy lemonade).
-Round off the evening by hopping between your guides favourite tapas spots where slices of Jamon Pata Negra ham are washed down with a cold glass or two of Manzanilla sherry.
-Learn the secrets of traditional food and wine pairings, as you taste mouthwatering specialties you will never discover on your own.
+Food is such an integral part of any holiday these days and at the indoor Triana market you’ll be able to taste local meats, cheeses and fruit before enjoying a glass of tinto de verano (a chilled mix of red wine and fizzy lemonade).
+Round off the evening by hopping between your guide’s favourite tapas spots where slices of Jamon Pata Negra ham are washed down with a cold glass or two of Manzanilla sherry.
+Learn the secrets of traditional food and wine pairings as you taste mouthwatering specialities you’d be unlikely to discover on your own.